JulineExnihilo/JulineExnihilo/README.md

 ### :woman_technologist: About Me :
 I'm a Front-End Web Developper based in Sherbrooke 🇨🇦

-- 🔭 I’m currently working on a ✨ React Web app ✨ allowing user to customize a product before buying it
 - 💡 Most of the projects I worked on are private on my Github.
 If you wish to see what I can do please reach me and I will provide you with an access
 - 📫 How to reach me: leguejuline@gmail.com
-- ⚡ Fact: I am currently working as a Frontend Developper at Valtech commerce Canada
+- ⚡ Fact: I am currently working as a Front-end Developper at Valtech commerce Canada
 ---

 ### :hammer_and_wrench: Languages and Tools :